“She may be easy street, but

 “Uh, watch it there, Syd…”

-“You bozo,” she tossed that crimson pillow, hitting me upside the head.
+“Verrry funny,” she tossed that crimson pillow, hitting me upside the head.
 “Speaking of cars, how is Foxy?
 Clean and full, I hope…Kenneth, what is this?”

 “Um, it was late, Syd,” I stammered, pulling back as she stared a hole through a nearly white spot on the seat cushion, where the pillow had just been.
-“I was exhausted, spilled some Pepsi.
+“I was exhausted, spilled some soda.
 The light was dim and I guess I just rubbed too hard with some Fantastik.
 Didn’t want the stain to set–went too far the other way…”

 “Yeah, it sucks, I know.
 But that duvet there would cover it square…”

 “It’s not a duvet.
 And trouble is, my throwcover will have to mask it square,” she simmered—there went those nostrils.
 “I mean, it’s a place cover now—I’ve got to make sure it stays here.
-I hate having to do that, Kenneth, hate not being able to just toss it, hate to make it have to hide something.
+I hate having to do that, Kenneth, hate not being able to just casually toss it, to make it have to hide something.
 Do you know how much that freaks me out?!”

 “Easy, Syd…ney, sit back,” I blurted, owning up guest-wise as she readied to pace and fret.
 “We have to go over something about the Audi…”

-“What about Foxy,” she pulled away, pushing her throwcover into the sofa corner, then kneading it down over the cola spot as if prepping and panning pizza dough.
+“What about Foxy?” she pulled away, pushing her throwcover into the sofa corner, then kneading it down over the cola spot as if prepping and panning pizza dough.

 “Well, everything was great until I went for your cleaning,” I recounted, in awe of all the baggage she’d carried along from Chicago, yet weighing that it still wasn’t as heavy as mine.
 “Had to park downhill on Steiner Street, and this brand new Mercedes wedged in front of me, so I had to back uphill.
 Ever had that happen?
 All the time I drove cabs, never got pinched in so damned tight.”